Home Improvement Skills & Specialties Plumbing Plumbing Problems & Repairs

 matteogirelli / Getty Images

-A condensing water heater takes advantage of the unused waste gas fumes produced by the home's natural gas system.
-When natural gas is burned by the furnace, the heated waste gas is funneled into a coil at the bottom of the water heater tank to heat the water stored inside the tank.
+A condensing water heater is fueled by unused waste gas fumes produced by the home's natural gas system.
+When the furnace burns natural gas, the heated waste gas is funneled into a coil at the bottom of the water heater tank to heat the water stored inside the tank.

-Due to the reliance on waste gas, these systems are best paired with homes that use natural gas as a primary source for year-round heating and cooking.
-By using the waste gas instead of electricity or natural gas, condensing water heaters can keep yearly utility bills low and offer a high level of energy efficiency.
+These systems are best paired with homes that use natural gas as a primary year-round fuel source.
+Using waste gas instead of electricity or natural gas keeps yearly utility bills low and offers high energy efficiency.
 However, these systems are typically only available as large units, which cost more than the average conventional tank water heater.

 How to Choose a Water Heater

-When it comes time to replace the water heater or if you are simply looking for an upgrade, then the first thing to consider is whether you want a tank or tankless heater.
-Tank heaters take up more space, but they have the advantage of being able to store heated water for future use.
-Point-of-use and tankless water heaters are a good option for small condos or houses where space is a limitation, though these efficient systems come at a higher price than conventional tank water heaters.
+• Tank vs. tankless: Regarding tank vs. tankless heaters, tanked heaters take up more space, but they have the advantage of storing heated water for future use.
+Point-of-use and tankless water heaters are a good option for small condos or houses with limited space, though these efficient systems come at a higher price than conventional tank water heaters.

 FAQ